 Due to Covid-19 delays, the client’s case was not tried until November 2022.
-The State asked the jury to convict our young client on a felony for falling asleep at the wheel…the State claimed he knew he was too tired to drive.
-The State told the jury that the client s behavior amounted to “gross negligence” and required conviction for the felony.
+The State asked the jury to convict our young client on a felony for falling asleep at the wheel… As the State claimed he knew he was too tired to drive.
+Then, the State told the jury that the client's behavior amounted to “gross negligence” and required conviction for the felony.

 The Defense in this case, expertly cross-examined the Senior State Trooper who conducted the State’s investigation, exposing multiple errors in his reports and testimony…everything from listing an incorrect speed limit in his report, to submitting a diagram that showed the vehicles traveling in the wrong direction.

 The Defense then countered the State’s case with its own evidence, proving that the client was able to drive more than four miles down a winding country road without any difficulties; he did not hit any of the trees, guardrails, fenceposts or mailboxes that lined this country road while driving on his way to the Interstate where the accident occurred.
 The defense showed the jury a PowerPoint of over 300 sequential images, walking them through the entire route the Defendant took on this country road on his way to the Interstate.